alainwolf/roll.urown.net/topology.rst

 Networks, subnets, port, and corresponding access rules and rights are already complex and get more complex, the more servers and services are added.
-:doc:`/server/wireguard` add another layer on top of all that and changes all all these already hard to grasp parts.
+:doc:`/server/wireguard` add another layer on top of all that and changes all of these already hard to grasp parts.
 Therefore a clear design concept is needed for reference as we go one.

 .. note::